JeffersonLab/jaws/README.md

    - Kafka - distributed message system
    - [ZooKeeper](https://zookeeper.apache.org/) - required by Kafka for bookkeeping and coordination
    - [Schema Registry](https://github.com/confluentinc/schema-registry) - message schema lookup
-   - Alarm Client - defined in this project; provides Python scripts for setup and interacting with the alarm system
+   - Alarm Console - defined in this project; provides Python scripts for setup and interacting with the alarm system

 Alarms are triggered by producing messages on the __active-alarms__ topic, which is generally done programmatically via Kafka Connect or Kafka Streams services.
 For example EPICS alarms could be handled by the additional service: [Streams EPICS Alarms](https://github.com/JeffersonLab/kafka-streams-epics-alarms) (and it's dependencies).
 Anything can produce messages on the active-alarms topic (with proper authorization).

 **Note**: The docker-compose services require significant system resources - tested with 4 CPUs and 4GB memory.

-## Alarm System Client
+## Alarm System Console

 ### Scripts
 Python scripts for managing alarms in [Kafka](https://kafka.apache.org/).
 Schemas are stored in the [Schema Registry](https://github.com/confluentinc/schema-registry) in [AVRO](https://avro.apache.org/) format.